ChinDandekar/translation_canvas/README.md

 **Translation Canvas** has been tested with machine translation experts, who found it to be both effective and user-friendly.
 The tool has shown to be particularly useful in pinpointing subtle errors that might be overlooked by traditional evaluation methods.

-## Future Work

-While **Translation Canvas** currently offers robust evaluation and visualization features, future versions will include:

-**User-Customized Explanations:** Allowing users to tailor the error explanations to their specific needs.

-**Expanded Metric Support:** Integration of additional evaluation metrics and custom scoring methods.

-**Collaborative Features:** Enabling teams to collaborate and share analysis results within the dashboard.

-## Acknowledgments

-**InstructScore:** For enabling the natural language explanations of translation errors.
-**COMET and BLEU:** For providing essential evaluation metrics that power the analysis.
-Special thanks to all contributors and the broader research community for their invaluable feedback.